-A period will be available for public speaking time at each scheduled local authority meeting, except those held in public excluded session.
-Members of the public who book ahead for public speaking time will be given precedence over those who do not book.
-Speakers can speak for up to 3 minutes, and may be granted a longer time at the Chairperson's discretion.
-No more than two speakers can speak on behalf of an organisation during public speaking time.
-Where the number of speakers presenting in public speaking time exceeds 6 in total, the Chairperson has discretion to restrict the speaking time permitted for all presenters.
+A period will be available for public speaking time at each scheduled community board meeting.
+Members of the public wishing to address the Community Board may book ahead by contacting Democracy Services, or may add their name to the list of public speakers at the meeting.

+Speakers can speak for up to 3 minutes, or longer at the Chair's discretion.
+No more than two speakers can speak on behalf of an organisation during a public forum.
+Where the number of speakers presenting in the public forum exceeds 6, in total, the Chairperson has discretion to restrict the speaking time permitted for all presenters.